AGCoL

 Name from the input gene attributes (if it is not equal ID).

-desc is the gene description; if it does not exist, then it is the 1st mRNA product.
+desc is the gene description; if it does not exist, then it uses the 1st mRNA product.
 Symbols (e.g. %3B) are replaced with the correct character.

 rnaID is equal to the first mRNA ID.
 Following the ID is (n), where n=the number of mRNAs for the gene.